muratguzel/letsrate/README.md

 This gem will be updated on very early 2015  with many features. :) You can send me a message if you want to be a part of it.

+Their is an active fork for now you can check it at http://github.com/wazery/ratyrate/, the maintainer of it will push its new code here soon.

 ## Instructions

 ### Install